A Flawed Casting Stroke: Is Your Rod To Blame?

 It may be hard to visualize what that means.
-Try this: Have you ever made a cast that ended with a really wide loop?
-How about one where your line and leader failed to straighten, especially when trying to summon an extra few feet of distance?
+Think of it this way: Have you ever made a cast that ended with a really wide loop?
+How about one where your line and leader failed to turn over and straighten out, especially when trying to summon an extra few feet of distance?
 When casting into a breeze, have your leader and fly ever been blown back at you?
 Answering yes to any of these questions means you’ve experienced the consequences of a casting stroke which is too long for the length of line being cast.

-The rule of thumb for stroke length is this: Short line, short stroke.
+The rule of thumb for stroke length is this: short line, short stroke.
 Longer line, longer stroke.
 Exactly how short or long depends on your individual physical makeup.
 But you’ll always know what’s right if you understand the clues your line provides.
-A stroke of the correct length (along with proper acceleration) straightens your line perfectly, always with a tight loop.
-A stroke that’s too long—easily the most common casting fault—results in the problems mentioned above.
+A stroke of the correct length (along with proper acceleration) straightens out your line perfectly, always with a tight loop.
+A stroke that’s too long results in the problems mentioned above.
 A stroke that’s too short causes the loop to crash-land before it can straighten out.

 No one I know sets out to intentionally use a stroke which is too long.
 So it’s only natural to ask, why does it happen?
 There are several reasons.
 It can happen to beginning and intermediate casters when their strokes contain other fundamental flaws.
 It can happen to every level of caster when they tire.
 A third reason—the most insidious, by far—is because your rod encourages it.

 Every cast requires a certain amount of energy.
 While that energy originates with the caster, the rod contributes by storing and returning to the cast a portion of the energy imparted to it.
 (When a rod bends, it stores energy.
 When it straightens, that stored energy is released.)
 Rods that resist bending—think of today’s typical fast-action rod—require a quicker, more powerful stroke in order to cast them.